 Non-hub carriers at airports resist funding hub-carrier specific facilities (airline lounges, operations centers) blended with general terminal improvements

-This competitive dynamic creates tension in capital review negotiations.
+This competitive dynamic has resulted in contested negotiations at multiple large-hub airports (based on DWU review of publicly available AUAs).
 Airlines may approve projects that benefit their competitive position while disapproving infrastructure benefiting potential entrants.
 Airports, by contrast, have incentives to expand capacity and attract new carriers to diversify revenue bases and reduce hub carrier concentration risk.

 3. Capital Review and Ratemaking Methodology Connection